|

 These are regular gs commands.
 The command 'a4' will resize your

+drawing sheet to the appropriate size.
 The paper size definition can be found in the initialization file whose

 name is gs_statd.ps.
 It can be found in /usr/lib/ghostscript